 Recall Data

-Rather than using the Scientific Advisory Committee on Nutrition (SACN) estimate of 140 grams (g) per portion of fatty fish [28] , which is based on data from a non-pregnant population (the National Diet and Nutrition Survey) we derived an estimate of the average portion size of fatty fish from 24 hour dietary recalls administered by research midwives at 16 and 28 weeks gestation.
+Rather than using the Scientific Advisory Committee on Nutrition (SACN) estimate of 140 grams (g) per portion of fatty fish [28] , which is based on data from a non-pregnant population (the National Diet and Nutrition Survey) we derived an estimate of the average portion size of fatty fish from 24 hour dietary recalls administered by research midwives at 14-16 and 28 weeks gestation.
+To get a better picture of usual consumption throughout pregnancy an average portion size of fatty fish was derived for women who consumed fatty fish at both recalls.
 Participants were asked to record all food and drink consumed in a 24 hour period (12 midnight to 12 midnight) including portion size and drink amounts.
 An example recall was provided as guidance.
-Reported canned tuna intake was removed from the analysis as evidence from other papers suggests this should not be classified as fatty fish[28].
+Reported canned tuna intake was removed from the analysis as it is not considered a fatty fish due the majority of the fat content being removed during the canning process [28].

 Self-reported questionnaires